MISSOURI. (KFVS) - A Wynne, Ak. woman won a new John Deere Gator Saturday Feb. 29.

 The SEMO Food Bank reports 59,400 people are food insecure in the southeast Missouri area.
 Food insecurity in children ranges from 14.1 percent in Perry County to 27 percent in Mississippi County.

-Jason Aldean will draw the winning ticket during a concert at Arkansas State University in Jonesboro on February 29.
+Jason Aldean drew the winning ticket during a concert at Arkansas State University in Jonesboro on February 29.